ADHD Nation: Is This Disorder An Epidemic?

 Online therapy often has several advantages over in-person therapy.
 You may schedule appointments with your therapist at any time and from any location with an internet connection, potentially making it easy for two parents to work together in developing an action plan for their child with ADHD.
 Licensed online therapists are typically also qualified to treat symptoms of anxiety or depression, which some parents may experience while supporting their children.

-Online therapists may use various methods to help parents of children who may be experiencing these symptoms.
-Cognitive behavioral therapy (CBT) has generally proven to be as effective in treating patients online as it has in person.
+Online therapists may use various methods to help parents of children experiencing these symptoms.
+Cognitive behavioral therapy has generally proven to be as effective in treating patients online as in person.
 In contrast, forms of family therapy have often been shown to improve a child’s ability to manage ADHD within the family system.

 Takeaway

 ADHD may not be considered an epidemic, but it is generally viewed to be a condition on the rise.
-Treatment options typically include therapy, doctor-prescribed medication, or a combination of both.
+Treatment options typically include therapy, doctor-prescribed medications, or a combination of both.
 Parents of children with ADHD often find online therapy to be a helpful resource.
-It can guide them in finding the best ways to help their children while offering them professional support with any challenging emotions they may be experiencing themselves.
+This option may guide them in finding the best ways to help their children while offering them professional support with any challenging emotions they may be experiencing themselves.

 Gain a better understanding of ADHD